 Once you have your Google paid search strategy in place, you can wipe your hands on your pants and call it a day, right?
 Not quite.
 Google Ads is going to be a big part of any paid search strategy, but they are far from the only game in town.
-Microsoft Advertising’s Bing is the #2 search engine, grabbing about 24 percent of the search market share.
-If you’re neglecting Microsoft Advertising, you’re missing out on the eyeballs of about 500 million users conducting over 11 billion searches per month.
+Microsoft Advertising’s Bing is the #2 search engine, grabbing about 25 percent of the desktop search market share when you include Yahoo, which is also powered by Bing.
+If you’re neglecting Microsoft Advertising, you’re missing out on the eyeballs of about 500 million users conducting over 12 billion searches per month.
 If your PPC strategy is Google-only, you’re leaving money on the table.
 Here’s what’s new with Microsoft Advertising and four reasons you need to use it for your paid search advertising.

 What’s New in Microsoft Advertising FKA Bing Ads

-Microsoft has been trying to woo more marketers to the Bing network for years, and in recent months, it’s been ramping up those efforts.
-In May, Microsoft unveiled the re-branded Microsoft Advertising service, formerly known as Bing Ads, which provides PPC advertising on the Bing and Yahoo search engines.
-The move was not just a name change; Microsoft also has been busy evolving the service, developing and releasing new ads features and capabilities that offer marketers compelling reasons to useit for their PPC campaigns.
+Microsoft has been trying to woo more marketers to the Bing network for years, and it’s been ramping up those efforts.
+In May 2019, Microsoft unveiled the re-branded Microsoft Advertising service, formerly known as Bing Ads, which provides PPC advertising on the Bing and Yahoo search engines.
+The move was not just a name change; Microsoft also has been busy evolving the service, developing and releasing new ads features and capabilities that offer marketers compelling reasons to use it for their PPC campaigns.
 Recent announcements from Microsoft Advertising include:

 - Expanded Dynamic Search Ads (DSA): Microsoft Advertising now offers an expanded format for DSA, which is designed to increase ad engagement.
 You can now use two description fields, up to 90 characters each, to make adds even more specific.
 (Note: Microsoft Advertising says the description isn’t guaranteed to appear on all devices, though, so it advises including any legal disclaimers or mandatory text in the first description.)
 The new DSA format also includes longer dynamically generated ad titles.